stay-at-home parents

 • You must also be a U.S. citizen or non-citizen who falls under the Department of Homeland Security’s “qualified alien” category.

 Once you’ve met these qualifications, the SSA reviews your condition to ensure it meets their very strict disability requirements.
 If you’re approved for SSI, your check amount may vary depending on which state you live in.
-The maximum SSI payment amount is $841 for individuals and $1,261 for couples.
+The maximum SSI payment amount is $914 for individuals and $1,371 for couples.
 That said, several U.S. states provide supplemental benefits.
-(See if your state offers supplemental SSI benefits.
+(See if your state offers supplemental SSI benefits.)

 Stay-at-Home Parents May Have a Harder Time Qualifying for SSDI

-To personally qualify for Social Security disability insurance (SSDI) benefits, you must have an eligible disability and substantial work history.
-But if your spouse (or ex-spouse) dies, you may be eligible for SSDI based on the deceased individual’s work history.
-For widowed or divorced stay-at-home parents to qualify for a deceased former spouse’s monthly SSDI checks, they must:
+To personally qualify for Social Security disability insurance (SSDI) benefits, you must be unable to work for health reasons and have enough work history.
+But if your spouse (or former spouse) dies, you may qualify for SSDI based on their work history.
+For widowed or divorced stay-at-home parents to qualify for up to 50% of a former spouse’s SSDI, they must:

-• Have children under age 16 living in the same home
+• Have children under age 16 living in the same home, OR

-For you to personally meet all non-medical SSDI eligibility requirements using your own Social Security work credits, you must:
+For you to personally meet all technical SSDI eligibility requirements using your own Social Security work credits, you must:

-If the SSA approves your SSDI claim, your monthly payment amount varies based on your previous highest earnings history.
-So if your salary totaled over $100k annually for several years, you may qualify for the maximum SSDI payment of $3,345/month.
-In 2022, the average monthly Social Security disability benefit pays $1,358.
+If the SSA approves your SSDI claim, your monthly payment amount varies based on your previous highest earning history.
+So if your salary totaled over $140k for several years, you may qualify for the maximum SSDI payment of $3,627 per month.
+In 2023, the average monthly SSDI benefit pays $1,458.

 Filing an application through a Social Security attorney makes stay-at-home parents nearly 3x more likely to get benefits.
-Disability laws vary by state, and filing a disability claim can be difficult as well as confusing.
-Every year, the SSA denies 78% of first-time applicants.
-In fact, the SSA denies some eligible applicants just for basic paperwork mistakes!
+Disability laws vary by state, and filing a claim can be difficult as well as confusing.
+Every year, the SSA denies 4 in 5 people who apply for benefits for the first time.
+In fact, the SSA denies some claims just for basic paperwork mistakes!

-Sign up for a free, no-obligation phone call for claim help today.
-It’s the fastest, easiest way to get legal advice that applies to your specific situation.
+Sign up for a free phone call for claim help today.
+It’s the fastest, easiest way to get advice that applies to your specific situation.

 Get Your Free Benefits Evaluation